RamblingCookieMonster/SecretServer/README.md

 Secret Server PowerShell Module
 =============

 This is a PowerShell module for working with Thycotic Secret Server's web services.

-This is a fast publish, there will be a number of changes.
+If you use this module, check in every so often, there will be regular updates.

+This is a quick and dirty implementation based on my environment's configuration.
+Contributions to improve this would be more than welcome!

 Some caveats:

  * We do not go out of the way to cover a variety of templates or customizations to templates.
 Contributions welcome.
 This is on my list but low priority.
  * A number of shortcuts have been taken given that this is a fast publish.
 Addressing these is on my list.
    * Limited testing, limited validation of edge case scenarios
    * Limited error handling
    * Limited comment based help and examples (some may be outdated)
-   * Limited explanation for functions relying on T-SQL.
+   * Limited explanation for configuring your environment to use functions that rely on T-SQL.

 #Functionality

 Search for secrets without triggering an audit: